 - Veterans Affair: FAFNM and FANHS RG co-sponsor the Bataan Memorial Ceremony in April annually and lighting of Luminarias (Dec) with the Bataan Corregidor Memorial Foundation of New Mexico.

 - Consular: FAFNM hosts the Philippine Consulate staff of Los Angeles that comes to Albuquerque to do Consular outreach such as passport renewal, dual citizenship application, and other immigration issues.
 For Filipinos in NM and surrounding states such as Colorado, Arizona and Texas, this saves them an expensive trip to Los Angeles.

-- Fund Raising: annual caroling and other projects such as Pista sa Nayon.
+- Fund Raising: annual caroling (for scholarship funds) and other projects such as Pista sa Nayon.

 - Grants: Coordinating with Filipino American Community Council (FACC).